puppetlabs/puppetlabs-mysql/README.md

 #####`postscript`

-A script that is executed at when the backup is finished.
+A script that is executed when the backup is finished.
 This could be used to (r)sync the backup to a central store.
 This script can be either a single line that is directly executed or a number of lines supplied as an array.
 It could also be one or more externally managed (executable) files.

+#####`prescript`

+A script that is executed before the backup begins.

 #####`provider`